dhrvrm/elevatehubmedia-astro/README.md

 ## Contributing
-The "Zami A Rokhum" website is an open-source project, and contributions are welcome.
+The "ElevateHubMedia" website is an open-source project, and contributions are welcome.
 If you would like to contribute, please follow these steps:
 - Fork the repository
 - Create a new branch for your changes
 - Make your changes and commit them